grongierisc/iris-key-uploader/README.md

-# TODO

-- [x] Add drag and drop
-- [ ] Add Oauth
-- [ ] Add navbar
-- [x] Finish server side
-- [x] ZPM module
-- [x] Update readme
-- [x] Import from url
-- [ ] Advence parameter

 # Introduction
-This is a csvgen UI frontend in Angular 8.
+This is iris-key-uploader a frontend in Angular with his rest API.
-The aim of this project is to easily import csv file to Iris from a web ui.
+The aim of this project is to easily import key file to Iris from a web ui.

 # Build
 Run the server